IRS Form 8615 Instructions

 Part III: Child’s Tax

-In Part III, we’ll actually calculate your child’s tax liability.
+In Part III, we’ll calculate your child’s tax liability.

 Line 14